nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Help feature

 #### Implementation

 1. When the user enters the term help. it triggers the help feature in the parser under the switch case.
 2. After it is triggered, it will display a short list of possible commands that the user can use.
 3. The user guide will also be opened in their browser

 #### Steps to trigger

-1. User opens the app
+1. User opens the app.
-2. User keys in `help`
+2. User keys in `help`.
-3. Command list is shown and opens user guide in browser
+3. Command list is shown and opens user guide in browser.

 #### Notes